The biggest mistake most employers make when it comes to employee terminations is dragging out the process.

 Have a termination policy and process in place so that you can be prepared to rip off the Band-Aid.
 It will never be easy, but knowing exactly what you need to do and say will ensure your company is protected and the employee is able to walk out with their dignity.

 Prepare Notes & a Checklist

 Firing an employee is stressful and you can never truly anticipate how the conversation will go.
 Before you go into the meeting, outline exactly what you intend to say to stay on track.

 Let the individual know what will happen next regarding their pay, benefits, unemployment, unused vacation time, references, etc. Request that they return or leave any company property.
 If their role required a lot of equipment, special software, or important files, make sure they leave it all in the office.

-Never fire someone via electronic methods.
+Never handle employee terminations via electronic methods.
 This means no phone calls, texts, emails, or even letters.
 Always give them the courtesy of an in-person meeting.
 If possible, schedule the termination at the end of the day when most people will be leaving the office.
 This way you can ensure as much privacy as possible.

 Every person deserves this much respect.
 You will also send the right message to your other employees.